-There is a pipeline being proposed that would carry carbon dioxide through a portion of Dickinson County.
+There are two pipelines being proposed that would carry carbon dioxide through a portion of Dickinson County.
 It would extend a little more than 20 miles through the eastern part of the county.
 While the goal is to reduce carbon emissions from ethanol plants, some environmental groups still have their concerns.
 Resources can be found below and will be added to as we learn more:

 - Informational Meeting with Summit Carbon Solutions, LLC (company proposing the pipeline) and Iowa Utilities Board

 - June 14, 2022 Update